menmenwuwu/nvim/README.md

 # nvim
-learn nvim and some config of nvim
+learn to use nvim and some config of nvim

 includ  init.vim、window—for-neovim